-Step 1: Create a Viable Resource and Capacity Plan
+Step 1: Create a Viable Resource and Sales Capacity Plan

 Identifying how you will achieve your sales targets is often quite complicated.
-You might spend months running scenarios; gathering current and historical data on ramp, attrition, and time to hire—or arguing over how many leads the marketing team should deliver to make the plan work.
+You might spend months running scenarios, gathering current and historical data on ramp, attrition, and time to hire.

-Let’s press the pause button.
-The first thing you should do after determining a target is evaluate whether or not you have the sales capacity to hit that goal.
+But, let’s press the rewind button real quick.
+The first thing you should do after determining a target is to evaluate whether or not you have the sales capacity to hit that goal.
 Once your sales capacity has been established, it’s time to decide if you need to add or reduce your headcount—and by what date you need to do so (taking into account ramp and time to hire).

 Step 2: Combine Your Plan With Your Actuals

 Traditionally, companies create a plan and let it sit for 365 days—failing to reassess and adjust it throughout the year.
-With dynamic markets and increased competition, it’s best practice to frequently monitor your plan against actuals.
-By regularly checking in with your performance data, you'll be able to pinpoint any deviations and course correct before being derailed from your target goals.
+With today’s dynamic markets and increased competition, it’s now a best practice to frequently monitor your plan against actuals.
+By regularly checking in with your performance data, you'll be able to pinpoint any deviations and course-correct before being derailed from your target goals.

 Step 3: Analyze Sales Performance & Take Action

-By closely following Steps 1 and 2, you will be able to spend less time on the initial planning process, giving you more time to analyze important data.
+By closely following Steps one and two, you will be able to spend less time on the initial planning process, giving you more time to analyze important data.
 This data includes your sales performance management strategies and results.
-By identifying and evaluating the impact that factors—such as attrition, ramp, and untimely hiring—have on your sales capacity, you'll be able to derive the best approach to ensuring the sales success of your team and business.
+By identifying and evaluating the impact that factors—such as unforeseen attrition, ramp time, and untimely hiring—have on your sales capacity, you'll be able to derive the best approach to ensuring the success of your team and business.